Standards of Behavior

 - Monopolizing seating or library spaces while not engaged in reading, studying, or use of library materials or services.

-- Smoking, chewing, and other tobacco use in library facilities or in unauthorized areas.
+- Utilizing tobacco and e-cigarette products, including vaping, smoking, chewing, and other tobacco use, in library facilities or in unauthorized areas.

 - Trespassing in nonpublic or unauthorized areas, being in the library without permission of an authorized library employee before or after library operating hours, or camping on grounds.